lougroshek/lougroshek/README.md

 ## Hi!
 I'm Lou!

-I'm a [web developer](https://hire.lougroshek.com) and [PhD student](https://english.wisc.edu/staff/groshek-amy-e/), and I'd love a chance to work with you on your next project!
+I'm a [web developer](https://hire.lougroshek.com) and I'd love a chance to work with you on your next project!

 ### Specializations